microcks/microcks.io/content/documentation/using/advanced/dispatching.md

 ## Dispatching rules override

-Now just select `Edit Properties` of the operation from the 3-dots menu on the right of the opration name.
+Now just select `Edit Properties` of the operation from the 3-dots menu on the right of the operation name.
 You should be logged as a repository `manager` to have this option (see [Users management](../administrating/users/) section of documentation if needed).
 The next screen allows you to override default operation properties, one of them being the `Dispatching Rules` like shown in the screen below.

 ![dispatcher-edit](/images/dispatcher-edit.png)